Pumping gas is a routine that most drivers are required to do in most parts of the world.

 Static discharge is generated by the movement of drivers exiting their cars.
 To ground the charge, it’s a good idea to touch the metal body of the car before refueling.

-Children should be kept away from gas pumps, and those refueling should avoid gas vapors.
+Children should be kept away from pumps, and those refueling should avoid the vapors.

 Last but certainly not least, be very careful to keep gas away from your eyes and skin!